h182037/Group-1-Inforum/README.md

 #### Notes – task 2

 Here you write your notes about how this task was performed.

+### Task 3 – Access control

+Inforum has no access control on operations such as *deleting a message*, or *posting a new message*.

+ - Identify which actions need access control, and decide on an access control model.
+ - Implement your access control model.

+#### Notes – task 3

+Here you write your notes about how this task was performed.

 ### Task ω – Other security holes